latestmendelssohn/ATM-cash-prediction/README.md

 predictable structure, most of it driven by the **calendar** rather than by the machine's own recent past:

-- a strong **weekly rhythm** — people pull out cash for the weekend, so Friday–Sunday run high and mid-week runs low;
+- A strong **weekly rhythm** — people pull out cash for the weekend, so Friday–Sunday run high and mid-week runs low.
-- a **monthly salary-and-rent cycle** — a spike in the first few days of the month and again at month-end, when salaries land and bills fall due;
+- A **monthly salary-and-rent cycle** — a spike in the first few days of the month starting and ending, when salaries land and bills fall due.
 - **festival spikes** — Diwali, Christmas and the like, when cash spending jumps for a day or two;
-- a slow **trend**, as a neighbourhood grows or card/UPI usage nibbles at cash.
+- A slow **trend**, as a neighbourhood grows or card/UPI usage nibbles at cash.

 A classical way to say this is that the series decomposes, roughly, into *trend + seasonality + remainder*: